WP Umbrella Logo

 Indeed, even if your website seems to be working well, it may in fact be suffering from undetected PHP errors that should be fixed ASAP.
 The WordPress error log gives you the list of these errors.

-PHP errors monitoring
+PHP errors monitoring in WP Umbrella

 Error logs provide you with information such as the error type, the error line, and the file concerned.
 You should use WordPress error logs to troubleshoot arising issues or understand why they’ve happened.